hauke96/qgis-outdoor-map/README.md

 ## QGIS setup

 1. Make sure you use the latest QGIS version (as of 15th December 3.22)
+2. If you want to modify the project and create a pull-request:
-2. Install the "Trackable QGIS Project" (this orders the XML attributes in the project file alphabetically so that the file is better trackable by git)
+  1. Install the extension "Trackable QGIS Project" (this orders the XML attributes in the project file alphabetically so that the file is better trackable by git)
-3. Collapse all layers before committing (just to keep the project clean)
+  2. Collapse all layers before committing (just to keep the project clean)

 ## Render map